 - It’s no secret that work can cause a whole lot of stress and anxiety for employees, which wreak havoc on their mental health.

-- Companies are starting to come to this realization and have subsequently started prioritizing employee wellbeing, introducing different tools like wellness coaches and virtual therapy sessions to sustain their wellbeing.
+- Companies are starting to come to this realization and have subsequently started prioritizing employee wellbeing.

-- Greater efforts are still being made to support the mental health and wellbeing of employees all across the country, as employers realize the importance of counseling services.
+- Greater efforts are still being made to support employees all across the country, as employers realize the importance of counseling services.

 For many, the dialogue on mental health in the American workplace began with a single tweet.
 Madalyn Parker, a web developer from Ann Arbor, Michigan, posted to the social media platform an email exchange with the CEO of her company.
 In it, she states her need to take the day off to focus on her mental health—but the positive response from her boss has made major headlines all over the world.